 Vivansa helps your Organisation turn the UCC Work Programme into tangible results.

 EU National Authorities involved

 National Authorities of the EU plan to undertake a major transformation of their Customs IT system over the next five years.
 This is how we can help.

 Support to UCC Roadmap

-The achievement of the full UCC implementation is a long and complex process with a lot of dependencies that highlights the usual challenges most of organisations are facing when addressing IT transformations according to dynamic business needs.
+The achievement of the full UCC implementation is a long and complex process with a lot of dependencies that highlights the usual challenges most of organisations are facing when it comes to align IT transformations to fluctuant business needs.
 As the IT environment becomes more and more sophisticated, these challenges are shifting towards questions of collaboration, complexity management and business continuity.
-They requires the coherent and integrated adoption of best practices that are new or have been until now considered in isolation.
-This includes Enterprise Architecture (EA), Service-Orientation & SOA, Master Data Management (MDM), Business Process Management (BPM), etc. Vivansa is involved for years in such challenging and complex projects, especially in the customs business and its ecosystem, and applies those practices thank to complementary skills of its collaborators, crossing the business and IT communities’ boundaries.
-We can support you delivering valuable assets relating to the UCC roadmap with the constant focus on avoiding usual pitfalls experienced in the past as well as developing and preserving your knowledge base.
+They require the consistent adoption of best practices that are new (or that have been considered until now in an isolated manner), such as Enterprise Architecture (EA), Service-Orientation (SO), Master Data Management (MDM), and Business Process Management (BPM).
+Vivansa is involved for years in such challenging and complex projects, especially in the filed of Customs and its ecosystem, and applies those practices using the complementary skills of its collaborators, crossing the business and IT communities’ boundaries.
+All this makes Vivansa fully equipped when it comes to supporting UCC roadmap definition with the constant focus on avoiding usual pitfalls encountered by organisations facing similar challenges.